annpocoyo/Folder-Locker/README.md

 There is no MacOS Version of the Folder Locker.

 However We are planing to make a MacOS Version of the Folder Locker So Stay Tuned.
+### Known Issues
+The Change Password Function is not Working Properly.
 ## That's All.